jimmybutzen/mydu-scripts/README.md

 ### 1. Broadcast Messages
 - **Folder:** `broadcast`
 - **Description:** Contains scripts for broadcasting messages to all players connected to the game.
 - **Usage:** These scripts can be used to send announcements or alerts to all players.
-The messages can be scheduled using Task Manager (Windows) or `crontab` (Linux/macOS) for periodic broadcasting.
+The messages can be scheduled using Task Sheduler (Windows) or `crontab` (Linux/macOS) for periodic broadcasting.

 ### 2. Item Management
 - **Folder:** `items`